adepennart/neuron_plot/README.md

 A **Catmaid account** is needed for this code.

 Before downloading this repository it should be stated that without a Catmaid account following the instructions below becomes obsolete.
-This account allows access to the neuron database.

 ## Installation
 ### Conda environment